 The suicide hotline is hope to those who feel alone.

 The total population of the Rosebud Indian Reservation is 30,000.
-Between October of 2006 and October of 2007, there were 210 attempted suicides here, and twenty-seven of them were successful.
+Between October of 2006 and October of 2007, there were 210 attempted suicides here, and twenty-seven of them were completed.
 Most of those who attempt to take their own lives are adolescents.
 By comparison, for every 20,000 people in the general United States population during that same time period, there were slightly more than 2 successful suicides.
 This means that on Rosebud the rate of consummated suicides is roughly thirteen times higher than the national rate, making the suicide rate on Rosebud the highest in the world.

 This statistic, which is perhaps the grimmest of all of the statistics regarding life on the reservation, is a contributing factor to and a direct result of a broader socio-economic reality: drug and alcohol abuse on Rosebud is ten times the national rate, the high school drop-out rate is between 35% and 55%, and the unemployment rate is 85%.
 These interrelated socio-economic problems have caused a pall of despair to descend upon the reservation so that many young people believe that suicide is their only option.